Rotary Youth Leadership Awards

 Are you a district RYLA chair?

 We can provide you with program updates, event ideas, promotional strategies, and the district RYLA chair directory to help you connect with your counterparts worldwide.
-Ask your district governor to report your role in Rotary Club Central, or email us at email@example.com.
+Ask your district governor to report your role in My Rotary under Club and District Administration.
+Contact firstname.lastname@example.org for support.

 Youth protection and risk management

 The safety of young people is a top priority for any Rotary-related activity.
 All committee members and volunteers should attend a youth protection training seminar before holding a RYLA event.
-Find our Statement of Conduct for Working With Youth and more information on student safety and risk management in the Rotary Youth Protection Guide (PDF).
+Visit the Youth Protection page on My Rotary or find our Statement of Conduct for Working With Youth and more information on student safety and risk management in the Rotary Youth Protection Guide (PDF).
 Take the online course Protecting Youth Program Participants in the Learning Center.